etingof/talks/muni-pa200-cloud-computing/source/project2.rst

 The plot
 --------

-You are a cloud administrator at a startup.
-Your company needs to establish its presence on the Internet.
-For that purpose they plan to purchase a service from an IaaS company and maintain a free and open source content management system (CMS) there.
+You are an IT technician at a small company.
+Your employer needs to establish its presence on the Internet.
+For that purpose, they purchased a service from some IaaS company and want to set up a web-site with a content management system (CMS) there.
+Incidentally, IaaS software is OpenStack.

-Your assignment is to plan and orchestrate the deployment of a CMS platform on the OpenStack cloud.
+Your assignment is to implement automatic and repeatable deployment of the entire Web/CMS system on the OpenStack cloud.

 Technical requirements
 ----------------------

 To ensure repeatable and automated deployment of the infrastructure, you should rely on the OpenStack HEAT for deployment orchestration.
-Your project two task boils down to creating and instantiating a HOT template which deploys the `Wordpress <https://en.wikipedia.org/wiki/WordPress>`_ application.
+Your project 2 task boils down to creating and instantiating a HOT template which deploys the `Wordpress <https://en.wikipedia.org/wiki/WordPress>`_ application.